nadav2/hash-github-dirs/README.md

 ```
-The initialize serviec is running on port 8081.
+The initialize service is running on port 8081.
 And the api service is running on port 8080.
 ```